 - 1. Right-click on Visualization > Result Contours of the model item on the TOC and select Add from the popup menu.
 The Select Data dialog box is displayed. - 2.
-Set Data Type to Concentration and then Click OK to close the dialog box. - 3.
-Select the MT3D001.UCN file from the Open File dialog box.
-This file contains the simulated concentration for the dissolved phase of species #1 (hence, 001 in the file name). - 4.
+Set Data Type to Concentration, Species to species #1, Phase to Dissolved, and then Click OK to close the dialog box. - 3.
 PM will add an "Concentration [M/L^3]" item to the TOC and will display the contours on the Map Viewer using the calculated concentration values at the end of the current time step and stress period.
-The contours in Layer 1 should look like Figure 25.
-You may use the Settings window to use the concentration values at another time point. - 5.
+The contours in Layer 1 should look like Figure 29.
+You may use the Settings window to use the concentration values at another time point. - 4.
 You may adjust the display of the newly added item by using its Settings window.
-For example, Figure 26 shows the color-filled contours with a larger font size for contour labels and modified contour levels.
+For example, Figure 30 shows the color-filled contours with a larger font size for contour labels and modified contour levels.
 See User Guide of PM for details about the available settings.
-Note that you can uncheck the previously created items in the Visualization group on the TOC to hide them. - 6.
+Note that you can uncheck the previously created items in the Visualization group on the TOC to hide them. - 5.
 You may right-click on the "Concentration [M/L^3]" item to display its popup menu that will allow you to export its data, export its contour map to a shapefile, or remove it.

-Figure 25.
+Figure 29.
 The concentration contours in Layer 1

-Figure 26.
-Color-filled concentration contours
+Figure 30.
+Color-filled concentration contours in Layer 1